-We maintain a website accessible throughout the year at www.amgen.com/executive compensation, which provides a link to our most recent proxy statement and invites our stockholders to fill out a survey to provide input and feedback to the Compensation Committee regarding our executive compensation policies and practices.
+We maintain a website accessible throughout the year at www.amgen.com/executive compensation(1), which provides a link to our most recent proxy statement and invites our stockholders to fill out a survey to provide input and feedback to the Compensation Committee regarding our executive compensation policies and practices.

-Equity Award Committee - 4 Meetings Held
+Equity Award Committee

-Determines equity-based awards to non-Section 16 officers, employees at the level of vice presidents and below consistent with the equity grant guidelines established by the Compensation Committee.
+The Equity Award Committee assists the Board by determining equity-based awards to non-Section 16 officers and employees at the level of vice president or below, consistent with the equity grant guidelines established by the Compensation Committee, and acted five times in 2020.